civboot/civlua/smol/README.md

 Small is a collection of public domain compression algorithms written in pure Lua.

+**WARNING**: currently these are VERY non-performant and are primarily for educational purposes.
+Likely some version of them will eventually be included in Civboot, but will probably require some pieces to be re-written in a more low-level language.

 ## LZW

 LZW is a fantastically simple compression algorithm.
 Basically the encoder builds a dictionary of codes mapped to words it has seen one character at a time.
 The decoder uses the same process to build the dictionary from the codes emitted.

 A high level architecture is:
 1. start with a dict of all possible byte values (0-0xFF)